 2. Gutters keep water away from your attic

 Gutters don’t just keep water out of your basement.
-They can help at the top of your house, also.
-Without gutters, some of the water than travels over your eaves is likely to seep behind the boards that protect your attic, allowing moisture to accumulate at the top of your house.
+They also help at the top of your house.
+Without gutters, some of the water that travels over your eaves is likely to seep behind the boards that protect your attic, allowing moisture to accumulate at the top of your house.

 3. Gutters help to prevent insect infestations

 Moisture around a home’s foundation creates an ideal breeding place for insects, such as termites and ants.
 Gutters and downspouts channel that water away from the foundation, making your home less attractive to bugs.

 4. Gutters keep water from pouring down on you and your guests

 Lastly, without gutters, rainwater and melting snow comes down from the roof right where it falls.
 That can mean rivers of water cascading down on your head as you’re entering or exiting your home.
 Gutters divert this water to downspouts at the corners of your house, so you’ll stay dry when you’re opening your front door.